-Target for new Rx class for inflammatory disorders discoveredOctober 3rd, 2013 in Medical research /
+Target for new Rx class for inflammatory disorders discoveredOctober 3, 2013 in Medicine & Health / Medical research

 Research led by Charles Nichols, PhD, Associate Professor of Pharmacology at LSU Health Sciences Center New Orleans, describes a powerful new anti-inflammatory mechanism that could lead to the development of new oral medications for atherosclerosis and inflammatory bowel disorders (IBS).
 The findings are published in PLOS ONE.